grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 Block Producers shall process transactions on a First-In-First-Out best-effort basis and to honestly bill transactions for measured execution time.

 ### Article 45 - Scope of This Governing Document
-All actions executed on the EOS Blockchain are bound to the entirety of this governing document including those made directly by EOS Account Holders and any service providers on thier behalf.
+All actions executed on the EOS Blockchain are bound to the entirety of this governing document including those made directly by EOS Account Holders and any service providers on their behalf.

 ### Article 46 - Amendments to This Governing Document
 This governing document may be amended by a direct vote Referendum in which all EOS Token holders may vote per proposal as prescribed in this document.
 Referendums proposing amendments to this governing document shall be considered ratified when 15 of 21 Block Producers execute code accepting the amended governing document.

 ### Article 47 - Entire Agreement
-The contents of this Governing Document in it's entirety, represents an agreement of the entire understanding between All Parties with respect to its subject matter and supersedes any previous communication or agreements that may exist.
+The contents of this Governing Document in its entirety, represents an agreement of the entire understanding between All Parties with respect to its subject matter and supersedes any previous communication or agreements that may exist.

 ## Rights